noris-network/calltest/README.rst

 TODO.

-Like DTMF, but both send a sound file instead.
+Like DTMF, but both sides send a sound file instead.
 The sounds are recorded.
-They should match, somewhat.
+They should match, somewhat, but that's not yet tested.

 ring
 ----